Kanye West campaign in Virginia is accused of deceptive signature gathering

 “I am so embarrassed,” said Matthan Wilson, a 53-year-old high school government teacher from Suffolk who submitted one of the affidavits.
 “I don’t want to be an elector for Kanye West.
 I don’t want to vote for Kanye West.
 I only like one or two of his songs.”

-Wilson said he was out for a bike ride earlier this month when he was approached by three people who asked if he would like to serve in a statewide pool of electors.
+Wilson said he was out for a bike ride earlier this month when he was approached by three people who asked whether he would like to serve in a statewide pool of electors.

-Distracted during his exercise, Wilson said, he signed, only later realizing that the request didn’t make sense, since electors — a largely ceremonial position held over from the early days of the electoral college — are chosen by political parties.
+Distracted during his exercise, Wilson said, he signed, only later realizing that the request didn’t make sense because electors — a largely ceremonial position held over from the early days of the electoral college — are chosen by political parties.

 He said he found out that he was named as one of West’s pledged electors from a reporter, about 10 days after the encounter with the signature takers.